What is a CNA?

-Becoming a CNA online typically takes four to 12 weeks, depending on the specific program and the student’s enrollment status.
-Most students completing CNA training online must complete a certain number of clock hours, rather than a specific number of credits.
-These hours include both online coursework and in-person training.
-The number of hours required to earn CNA certification varies by program.
-Students completing CNA programs online typically complete coursework in areas including CPR, patient care, and wound care.
+Becoming a CNA online typically takes 4-12 weeks, depending on the specific program and the student's enrollment status.
+Most CNA training programs online require a certain number of clock hours rather than a specific number of credits.
+These hours include both online coursework and in-person training, and the total number required varies by program.
+Students completing CNA programs online typically complete coursework in areas like CPR, patient care, and wound care.

 Typical Curriculum for an Online CNA Program

-Certified nursing assistants work closely with patients and their families, and the curricula for CNA training programs emphasize skills necessary to provide patient care.
-Aspiring CNAs typically take courses in physiology, infection control, the human body, and medical terminology.
+Certified nursing assistants work closely with patients and their families, and the curricula for CNA training programs emphasize patient care skills.
+Aspiring CNAs take courses in physiology, infection control, the human body, and medical terminology.
 Curricula may also cover subjects pertaining to patient personal care, such as how to properly dress and undress a wound; shaving, bathing, nail, and hair care; and oral hygiene.

-CNA programs prepare students to help registered and licensed nurses check, document, and monitor patient vital signs.
-Students also learn how to perform administrative tasks, including admitting and discharging patients from hospitals and care facilities.
-CNA programs emphasize interpersonal communication skills to prepare candidates to communicate effectively with patients and families.
-In-person requirements often include practicing CPR skills, dressing wounds, checking vital signs, and identifying body parts and systems.
-The skills learners gain during CNA programs prepare them to pass the certification exam, which includes an oral component.
+CNA programs also cover how to check, document, and monitor patient vital signs and perform administrative tasks, including admitting and discharging patients from hospitals and care facilities.
+Practicum components often include practicing CPR skills, dressing wounds, checking vital signs, and identifying body parts and systems.
+These skills prepare students to pass the CNA certification exam, which includes an oral component.

 Find an Online CNA Program